spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 Using the per-workload container aggregated data points, Ocean makes recommendations based on a mechanism that attempts to even out peaks and troughs in resource demand.
 The Right-Sizing engine runs every hour to generate new recommendations and update existing ones.

+*  Recommendations for decreasing memory requests are based on the maximum memory utilization.
+If the maximum value * (10% overhead + 5% stability margin) > request, the recommendation = [10% overhead * value + value].
-*  Recommendations for decreasing resource requests are based on the above-described calculation using the 99th Percentile of the maximum resource utilization data collected (e.g., max_memory_utilization).
+*  Recommendations for decreasing CPU requests are based on the 99th percentile of the maximum CPU utilization data collected.
+*  Recommendations for increasing memory requests are based on the maximum memory utilization.
+If the maximum value * (10% overhead - 5% stability margin) < request, the recommendation = [10% overhead * value - value].
-*  Recommendations for increasing resource requests are based on the above-described calculation using the 85th Percentile mean resource utilization data collected (e.g., mean_memory_utilization).
+*  Recommendations for increasing CPU requests are based on the 85th Percentile mean resource utilization data collected (e.g., mean_memory_utilization).
 *  Currently, Ocean generates recommendations for Kubernetes deployments, statefulsets, SpotDeployments, and daemonsets.

 You view Right Sizing recommendations via: